hamehrabi/Petition_Search_AI/README.md

 pip install -r requirements.txt
 ```

-This will install all necessary packages including FastAPI and Sentence Transformers.
+This will install all necessary packages including:
+- FastAPI for the web framework
+- Sentence Transformers for AI-powered search
+- Scikit-learn for similarity calculations
+- Uvicorn for running the server
+- And other dependencies

 First run will download the AI model (~120MB).

 ## Step 3: Run the Backend & Frontend Server